JoeyangJoey/JoeyangJoey.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: * Building a Future Where Engineering and Music Resonate in Harmony.*
+subtitle: <b>Building a Future Where Engineering and Music Resonate in Harmony.</b>

 profile:
   align: right